pujitha-anapalli/Apache_HAProxy_Infra_Automation/README.md

 ## Softwares Used
 Following softwares are used in this setup :
-1. Terraform - For creating Infrastructure
+1. Terraform - For creating Infrastructure in AWS
 2. Ansible - For configuring Apache and HAProxy in the servers created above
 3. Testinfra - For running the testcases